Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 How FineStreak Approaches This

-Keystone habits only work if you actually stick with them long enough for the cascade to kick in.
-That is where most people fall off, usually around day nine.
+Keystone habits only work if you stay with them long enough for the cascade to kick in.
+That is where most people fall off, usually around day nine, well before the unrelated behaviors have started to shift on their own.
+The cascade is real, but it is slow at first, and slow is exactly when willpower quits.

 Frequently Asked Questions